CLNEulalia/Heroku-Atlas-Deployment/README.md

      randomly create an app name for you if you don't specify one.
 You may need to login before you can create an app.

-   - NOTE: If you choose to name your application, you will need to use a unique name (something someone else has not used before).
+   - NOTE: If you choose to name your application with `heroku create <your-app-name>`, you will need to use a unique name.
 If the name is taken, Heroku will prompt you to choose something new.

    - NOTE: Running into this error?
    ```!
 Unable to connect to Heroku API, please check internet connectivity and try again.```